asp2peaK/RiseUp/README.md

 # RiseUp - Habit Tracker

+> ⚠️ **Learning Project Notice**
+>
+> This is a personal learning project created with enthusiasm and curiosity.
+While I've tried to follow best practices, there might be bugs or areas for improvement.
+The code could probably be structured or implemented differently - feel free to experiment and modify it to suit your needs!
+If you find any issues or have suggestions for improvements, they're welcome.
+Remember, sometimes the best way to learn is by trying different approaches and making mistakes along the way.

 A minimalist habit tracking application built with React and Material-UI.
 Created by [asp2peaK](https://github.com/asp2peaK) as a personal project to explore modern web development practices and help build better habits.

 ## Features